PRACTICE AREA

 At Harlan Hillier DiGiacco, we are committed to fighting discrimination.
 You may have even more rights depending on the state you live in, especially if you or your employer is in California.

-California Anti-Discrimination Laws
+San Diego Anti-Discrimination Laws

 California has some of the strongest employee protections in the country.
 California state laws build on the protections granted under federal law.
 The Fair Employment and Housing Act (FEHA) adds even more protected classes, such as: